jacksight/xina520_official_jailbreak/WARNINGS.md

 # QUICK NOTE:
-**Xina520 is not responsible if you encounter any damages on your device.**
+**Xina520 is & will not be responsible for any problems you encounter on your device while using XinaA15.**

 If you choose to jailbreak your device using XinaA15, **YOU** are the person who is responsible for any damages that encounter on your device.

-This jailbreak is in public beta and is still in-development, if you wish to reduce the chances of damaging your device, then wait for a more stable release of XinaA15.
+This jailbreak is in public beta and is still in-development.
+If you wish to reduce the chances of damaging your device, then wait for a more stable release of XinaA15.

-If you acknowledge that **YOU** are the person who is responsible with any damages that encounter on your device, then please read the precaution bellow.
+If you acknowledge that **YOU** are the person who is responsible with any damages that encounter on your device, then please read the precautions bellow.

 # AS USUAL, CHECK IF YOUR DEVICE IS SUPPORTED
 If you don't check this, you are more likely to run into issues or even break your device.